-- Level 1 Observable inputs that reflect quoted prices for identical assets or liabilities in active markets that the Plan has the ability to access at the measurement date.
-The Plan did not classify any of its assets as Level 1 instruments. - Level 2 Observable inputs, other than quoted prices included in Level 1, for the asset or liability or prices for similar assets or liabilities.
-The Plan assets identified as Level 2 instruments include certain common/collective trusts, employer securities and registered investment companies. - Level 3 Valuations that are derived from techniques in which one or more of the significant inputs are unobservable (including assumptions about risk).
-The Plan assets identified as Level 3 instruments include stable value funds.
+Level 1 Observable inputs that reflect quoted prices for identical assets or liabilities in active markets that the Plan has the ability to access at the measurement date.

+- Level 2 Observable inputs, other than quoted prices included in Level 1, for the asset or liability or prices for similar assets or liabilities.
+The Plan assets identified as Level 2 instruments include employer securities and registered investment companies. - Level 3 Valuations that are derived from techniques in which one or more of the significant inputs are unobservable (including assumptions about risk).
 Fair value is based on criteria that use assumptions or other data that are not readily observable from objective sources and provided primarily from the sponsors of the underlying funds.
-As of December 31, 2014 and 2013, the Plan's stable value funds valued using Level 3 criteria totaled \$1,884,774 and \$1,737,110, respectively.
-The use of different criteria or assumptions regarding data may have yielded different valuations.
+The use of different criteria or assumptions regarding data may yield different valuations.